ckormanyos/ti84-ref_app/readme.md

 [`app_hello_task()`](https://github.com/ckormanyos/ti84-ref_app/blob/8291393f971d234c3493e18589b60421d22f61cc/src/app/app_hello.c#L10)
 based on their cycle times.

-The application is written in C23.
+The application is written in the C language using the C23 standard.
 There is minimal use of assembly for startup and to interface with [TI-83 Plus System Routines](https://education.ti.com/html/eguides/discontinued/computer-software/EN/SDK-TI-83-System-Routines_EN.pdf).